Map and explore oxygen level data using charts

 - Click and pan the map to the northern tip of Chesapeake Bay.

 - In the Contents pane, click the Bay layer to select it.
-On the ribbon, click the Appearance tab.
+On the ribbon, click the Feature Layer tab.
 In the Compare group, click Swipe.

 When you point to the map, the pointer changes.

-- Click and drag the pointer up and down or left to right to hide the Bay layer.
+- Click the map and move the pointer up and down or left to right to hide the Bay layer.

 - On the Map tab, click Explore.
 Scroll your mouse wheel to zoom back to the full extent of Chesapeake Bay.